-Gallery Alley is a new public space in downtown Wichita which will have a grand opening later this week.
-In the spirit of the Wichita Popup Park, the once underutilized space is taking on new life as a place Wichitans and visitors can enjoy local art, entertainment, and socializing.
+Gallery Alley is an outdoor entertainment public space in downtown Wichita that celebrated its grand opening in 2017.
+In the spirit of the now-gone Wichita Popup Park, the once underutilized space has taken on new life as a place Wichitans and visitors can enjoy local art, entertainment, and socializing.

 This is yet another piece of the ongoing effort to revitalize downtown Wichita, making it a walkable, people-oriented urban area.
 The Wichita Downtown Development Corporation received a $66,504 grant from the Knight Foundation Fund at the Wichita Community Foundation to transform the alley.
-It’s being launched on a one-year trial basis.
+It was originally launched on a one-year trial basis.

 So just where is this alley?
 It’s at 616 E. Douglas, just down the street from the Old Mill Tasty Shop and directly across from Naftzger Park.
 It’s west of the overhead train bridge on Douglas.
 Here’s a map:

-The alley will be closed off to the street by an artfully designed “parklet” that also acts as bicycle parking.
-(Hey – check out the new Bike Share program in Wichita.
+The alley is closed off to the street by an artfully designed “parklet” that also acts as bicycle parking.
+(Hey – check out the Bike Share program in Wichita.
 Maybe this will be a good opportunity to try it out.
-Either that or the free trolley service!
-It looks like both the Old Town and the Douglas routes will run right past this new Gallery Alley space.)
+Either that or use the free downtown trolley service.)

-To celebrate, and kick off activities in the park, the Wichita Downtown Development Corporation (WDDC) will hold a Grand Opening on Friday, May 26, 2017, from 5:30 p.m. to 9 p.m.
-Remarks will take place at 5:30 p.m. and immediately following the alley will open for the Final Friday art crawl, featuring artwork and sculptures by local artists.
-Local bands Kill Vargas, The Cavves and Tideway will perform from 7-9 p.m. presented by Barleycorns.
+To celebrate, and kick off activities in the park, the Wichita Downtown Development Corporation (WDDC) held a Grand Opening on Friday, May 26, 2017 that included a Final Friday art exhibit as well as performances from local bands Kill Vargas, The Cavves and Tideway.
 For more information about the kickoff event, visit the Facebook event page.

 PLACEMAKING PROJECT WILL TRANSFORM ALLEY IN DOWNTOWN WICHITA